 Rio Tinto Canada entered into an agreement with Forum to acquire 80% of the project by spending up to $30 million over the next 6 years.
 Rio TInto completed a 4,318 line kilometre high resolution airborne magnetic survey over the entire length of the project, followed by a 21 hole (5,209 metres) drill program in the summer of 2019.
 They completed a winter access road to site in April of 2020 and cleared the site for a 50-man camp.
 In the summer of 2020 they completed the camp and a program of mapping, prospecting, geophysics and rotary air blast drilling.
 Samples have been submitted for assay and are waiting for results.

 A 7,500 metre drill program is planned for the winter of 2021, testing several targets including the large and prospective Rafuse target located northeast along strike of the Janice and Jansem showings.
-The wiinter road is being opened up to allow mobilization of drills, fuel and supplies.
+The wiinter road has been opened and the two drills are now turning.

 |Size:||38,250 Ha, encompassing the entire 52 km Wollaston Copperbelt District.|